ALL

 Your child may eat, drink, and play as usual.

 Your family doctor will get the results of the scan in about 1 week.
-Please call your doctor’s office for the results.
+Call your doctor’s office to talk about the results.

 Author: Diagnostic Imaging, Alberta Health Services